lmaudd/Multivariable-Calculus-Projects/README.md

 # Multivariable-Calculus-Portfolio

-This repository consolidates my self-directed Multivariable Calculus projects into a single portfolio.
-Originally hosted in separate repositories, these projects demonstrate my application of advanced calculus—including vector operations, surface plotting, and integration—through Python-based numerical modeling and mathematical visualization.
+This repo contains Python scripts for visualizing and solving multivariable calculus problems.
+It includes projects for vector operations, surface and contour plots, polar coordinates, and numerical integration for volumes and wire mass.